- 1 Summary

 May Delay the Onset of Age-Related Cognitive Decline

 The body’s internal systems and metabolism become less efficient as we age.
 The resulting deficiency of many critical hormones and brain chemicals can lead to substantial memory loss and other forms of cognitive impairment, but researchers believe that supplementation with PS and other nutrients can delay the onset of age-related cognition issues.
-Research is ongoing, but studies indicate that PS supplements effectively reduced memory problems in non-demented elderly people.
+Research is ongoing, but studies indicate that PS supplementation (modified to contain omega-3 fatty acids) effectively reduced memory problems in non-demented elderly people with memory complaints.

 How it Works